Replacing Your Existing Fencing

 Last Updated Oct 23, 2013 · Written by Rob Schneider

 If your fence is looking shabby or is in need of constant maintenance or repair, it's time to start thinking about replacing your existing fencing.
 We've all admired the appearance of a neatly built fence with vertical posts, parallel rails and perfectly spaced pickets or solidly constructed panels, but have you ever stopped to consider how difficult it is to achieve such professional looking results?
-A look at how a well-made fence is built shows why replacing your existing fencing is a job best left to professional fencing suppliers
+A look at how a well-made fence is built shows why replacing your existing fencing is a job best left to professional fencing suppliers and installers.

 Steps in Fencing Construction

 There are only three basic steps to fence construction, but within each of these steps, there are many technical issues that have to be addressed.
 These are the 3 basic steps and some of the things that have to be considered:

 - Fence posts must be installed to the correct depth and fixed firmly into place.
 Timber posts must be properly treated to prevent them from rot and infestation below surface level.
 Each post must be perfectly plumb and all posts have to be spaced at precise distances apart.
 If the job isn't done perfectly, imperfections will "stick out like a sore thumb" and ruin the appearance of the entire fence.